cran-task-views/Hydrology/Hydrology.md

 -   <github>rywhale/kiwisR</github>: Wrapper for retrieving data from [KISTERS WISKI databases](https://www.kisters.net/NA/products/wiski/) via the KiWIS API.
 GitHub only package.

+-   <pkg>nhdR</pkg>: Tools for working with the National Hydrography Dataset, with functions for querying, downloading, and networking both the [NHD](https://www.usgs.gov/core-science-systems/ngp/national-hydrography) and [NHDPlus](http://www.horizon-systems.com/nhdplus) datasets.

 -   <pkg>rnrfa</pkg>: Utility functions to retrieve data from the [UK National River Flow Archive](http://nrfa.ceh.ac.uk/).
 There are functions to retrieve stations falling in a bounding box, to generate a map and extracting time series and general information.

 -   <pkg>sbtools</pkg>: Tools for interacting with [U.S. Geological Survey ScienceBase](https://www.sciencebase.gov) data cataloging and collaborative data management platform.
 Functions included for querying ScienceBase, and creating and fetching datasets.